 One of the safest ways to extract CBD, this method is used by many home-extraction enthusiasts.
 First, the plant matter is heated for just under an hour at 120°C to undergo decarboxylation and activate the material.
 Once completely dried, the plant matter is added to your olive oil and heated again at around 100°C for another hour to allow the cannabinoids to fully infuse with your oil.
 Sieve or strain out the plant matter, until you are left with clear, greenish oil.

 Once ready, the oil can be consumed by holding it under the tongue or drizzling it over a nice bruschetta.
 This process is both cost-effective and simple, leaving little that you can get wrong.
 However, as with any at-home process, it is difficult to get the strengths right, and home-made CBD oil is likely to be a lot weaker than professionally-processed CBD.
-This means that you may need to consume large amounts of the oil to get the same effect from a few drops of a commercial solution.
+This means that you may need to use large amounts of the oil for the same as from a few drops of a commercial solution.

 The Co2 Method